I've been an online writer for several years. I love answering common questions that common people often ask.

-Without warning PayPal can, and does, place limits or restrictions on accounts.
-PayPal’s actions are almost always based on sound security-related concerns, meant to protect us.
+Without warning, PayPal can (and does) place limits or restrictions on accounts.
+PayPal’s actions are almost always based on sound security-related concerns that are supposed to protect us.
+But sometimes, when put on your account seemingly at random, these limitations are nothing more than inconvenient!

 As frustrating as it is, once you know which area of your account attracted PayPal’s attention, you can easily address the company’s concerns and resolve the problem.